 For many, the dream job often comes with at least a little bit of travel.
 The truth is, traveling for work is not a vacation.
 When someone else is floating the bill and watching the bottom line, they tend to care for the ROI more than they do for your experience.
-That said, a lot of companies are glad to make you a happy employee if you take the initiative of negotiating travel by putting together a plan which demonstrates the benefits to all concerned.
+That said, many companies are glad to make you a happy employee if you take the initiative of negotiating travel by putting together a plan that demonstrates the benefits to all concerned.

-I can tell a lot of stories on this topic, but here are the two most important points to negotiating an excellent travel policy with your employer:
+I can tell a lot of stories on this topic, but here are the two most relevant points to negotiating an excellent travel policy with your employer:

 Here are a few brief stories of how I have negotiated some excellent travel policies.
 Need advice?
 Have tips to add?
 Please leave a comment below and share your story with me at @judsonlmoore.

 I worked abroad for a few months on behalf of my employer during the holiday season.
-I worked on Thanksgiving, Christmas, and New Years, so before coming home in January, I set the expectation that I was going to make up those dates by first taking a vacation before returning to home base.
+I worked on Thanksgiving, Christmas, and New Years’, so before coming home in January, I expected that I would make up those dates by first taking a vacation before returning to home base.
 I also leveraged the “hardship” of being away from friends and family to gain a few extra paid days off.

 The whole thing was a fantastic experience, but it required me to do all of the homework and demonstrate that I would come home a happy employee without costing the company any extra money.